Teacher for Learning

-It is well known that students who take the time to review their notes do much better in than students who do not.
+It is well known that students who take the time to review their notes do much better than students who do not.
 With that in mind, use the last 10 minutes of your lecture time to allow students to process what was just covered.
-Doing so has two main benefits: it encourages you to think about the main learning you hope to cover during lecture, and it allows students to immediately retrieve, use, discuss, and question what they have just learned.
+Doing so has two main benefits: it encourages you to think about the main learning you hope to cover during your lecture, and it allows students to immediately retrieve, use, discuss, and question what they have just learned.

 You can follow this pattern to organize the 10-minute processing time, allowing about two minutes for each step: